the-database/traiNNer-redux/CONTRIBUTING.md

 ## Prerequisites
 This project targets [Python 3.11](https://www.python.org/).
 [Visual Studio Code](https://code.visualstudio.com/) is the recommended IDE, with the [Pylance](https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance) and [Ruff](https://marketplace.visualstudio.com/items?itemName=charliermarsh.ruff) extensions.

-This repo includes a tiny test dataset so it's ready to run the training pipeline out of the box, with no need to set up any of your own datasets.
-VS Code launch configurations are available for quick debugging.
+This repo includes a tiny test dataset so it's ready to run the training pipeline out of the box, with no need to prepare your own dataset.

 To set up your environment, do the following:
 1. [Fork and clone the repository](https://docs.github.com/en/get-started/quickstart/fork-a-repo).